colin-lag/RoboColorizmo/README.md

 # RoboColorizmo
-Arduino code and Python computer vision script
+Arduino code to control the robotic arm and Python computer vision cube detection script